The Settings page lets you configure the instance-wide settings for Looker.

 Application Time Zone

-If the User Specific Time Zones option is enabled, then an admin can set the user’s default timezone or users can set their own default timezone.
-If the admin or user has not set the user’s default timezone, then the Application Time Zone is used for that user.
-All time data will be converted from the Database Time Zone to the Application Time Zone.
+If the User Specific Time Zones option is enabled, then an admin can set the user’s default time zone or users can set their own default time zone.
+If the admin or user has not set the user’s default time zone, then the Application Time Zone is used for that user, and all time-based data queried by that user will be converted to the Application Time Zone.

 User Specific Time Zones